TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.sentinel/sentinel-viewing-alerts-my-scenario-is-not-listed.md

     articleId="sentinel-viewing-alerts-my-scenario-is-not-listed"
 />

-# My scenario is not listed
+# Your scenario is not listed

-If you need help figuring out why your scenario is not listed, the article [Advanced multistage attack detection in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/fusion) provides information about:
+If you need help figuring out why your scenario is not listed, see [Advanced multistage attack detection in Azure Sentinel](https://docs.microsoft.com/azure/sentinel/fusion) for information about:

 - [Configuration for advanced multistage attack detection](https://docs.microsoft.com/azure/sentinel/fusion#configuration-for-advanced-multistage-attack-detection)
 - [Scenarios supported for advanced multistage attack detection](https://docs.microsoft.com/azure/sentinel/fusion#scenarios-supported-for-advanced-multistage-attack-detection)